 #18 Give back by volunteering… but pay attention

 I am going to write an entire post on this since I have contrasting feelings about it.
 I did it and I felt good about it.
 However, I am not sure who gets the most benefits if the kids or the companies, which should be no profits, but they actually are.
 I feel that sometimes they hide behind the “charity” name to make more money.
 And I don’t think they should ask volunteers to pay in order to help them in the first place.
 We volunteers already do our part by… volunteering, why do we have also to pay?
 It just doesn’t make sense.
+However it is also true that these charity company need money more then volunteers’ help in order to run their company and help those people in need.
+Most of the time the volunteers’ work do more harm than good.
+This article will explain more about it.
 Also what about those kids that see you 2 weeks and then you disappear? what do they take out of it?
 I would love to know your thoughts with regards to this topic.
 In the meantime, I am doing some research and I will write something on it soon.
 If you want to help though, just make sure you chose wisely.

 #19 Learn about the Inca history by visiting the local museums